dalenewman/Transformalize/README.md

   </add>
 </entities>
 ```
-Adding a field changes the output's structure, so we must re-initialize like so:
+Adding a field changes output structure, so re-initialize like so:

 <pre style="font-size:smaller;">
 <strong>tfl -a NorthWind.xml -m init</strong>